Funding is available to support the ongoing professional development of staff in the CUPE 2950 employment group.

 - Complete the PD Fund Expense Claim Form (PDF);

-- Submit your completed claim form and supporting documentation by UBC campus mail within 60 days of your original PD activity purchase date to:
+- Mail or drop off your completed claim form and supporting documentation within 60 days of your original PD activity purchase date to:

 600 – 6190 Agronomy Road (Tef 3)